diggedypomme/KindleTimeMachine/README.md

 # KindleTimeMachine

 The KindleTimeMachine is a set of ai generated clockfaces with a script to run them on a Kindle.
 This is created to go alongside my Kindlefusion project here: https://github.com/diggedypomme/Kindlefusion but can also be run standalone.
 I have generated an image for every minute of the day, and the clock displays this sequentially.
-The images were made with stable diffusion 2.1 base model, with depth controlnet, and I will go into the settings below.These were made in early June but I haven't got round to updating this.
+The images were made with stable diffusion 2.1 base model, with depth controlnet, and I will go into the settings below.These were made in May 2023, but I am just getting round to documenting.
+I haven't yet used it with the XL model but will give that a play.

 The clockfaces that I generated so far can be previewed here: https://diggedypomme.com/clockfaces/, with mixed success.
 I think my favourite one is the tentacle one.
 The html for the preview is in the preview folder.